Garro/flutter_packages/auth0_flutter/README.md

 > 💡 Make sure to use port `3000` when running your app: `flutter run -d chrome --web-port 3000`.

+> 💡 Compile with WASM by running the app: `flutter run -d chrome --web-port 3000 --wasm`.

 Take note of the **client ID** and **domain** values under the **Basic Information** section.
 You'll need these values in the next step.

 ### Configure the SDK